 All my life

 I don’t want to overstate the history, uniqueness, or food quality of this straightforward Vancouver eatery chain, but I’ve experienced a lot of that history myself, and my memories are of consistently great flavour, especially of their “legendary” flagship, the hamburger.
 For many decades the pinnacle of fast food in my home city.

 Dirty 30s entrepreneur Nat Bailey founded his burger joint when the city was still frontier, racist, and bareknuckled.
 The business survived as most small businesses do: he gave the people what they wanted.

 I’ve only recently left dear old Vancouver for the relative calm of the Sunshine Coast.
-I negotiated high school on its affluent west side, and on dangerously expectant weekend nights “The Spot” was where I usually ended up, lucky or not, around midnight.
+I negotiated high school on its affluent west side, and on teenage weekend nights “The Spot” was where I usually ended up, lucky or not, around midnight.
 The car hops in the same green uniforms and white police-style caps I remembered as a kid brought the food, although now I ignored them, cooler as I was in the front seat of dad’s later-model Olds with my date, hoping, somehow innocently presuming, that the 17-year-old girl beside me (just as unknowable to me as I was to her) was as happy as I was.
 Fries, burgers, and if I was trying to be sophisticated clam chowder.
 But if I was hungry, the White Spot hamburger with its soft bun and perfectly-positioned sour and rich sauce was my effective antidote.
 It tasted wonderful.